Networked Media Open Specifications

 The linkStatus property allows devices to expose the health of all the physical links associated with the receiver.

-The linkStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The linkStatusMessage is a nullable property where devices MAY offer the reason and further details as to why the current status value was chosen.

 Devices are RECOMMENDED to publish information about which interfaces are down in the linkStatusMessage.